 Corvo itineraries

 As you will have seen if you have read our guide, the island of Corvo is much more than its Caldeirão and we recommend you to spend at least two days and one night and if you can spend more you will not regret it.
-As we do not always have so much time and you will probably visit Corvo together with the neighboring Azorean island of Flores, you can book your excursion to Corvo from Flores here.
+As we do not always have so much time and you will probably visit Corvo together with the neighboring Azorean island of Flores, you can book your tour to Corvo from Flores here.
 In this section you will find suggested itineraries for 1, 2 and 3 days in Corvo.

 Things to do in Corvo in 1 day